MicrosoftDocs/memdocs/windows-365/partners.md

 For more information, visit the [IGEL website](https://www.igel.com/windows365/).

-## N-able Cloud Commander
+## N-able

 ![N-able image](./media/partners/nable.png)

-A multi-tenant solution for Microsoft's cloud.
+The N-able Cloud Commander is a multi-tenant solution for Microsoft's cloud.
 In a single console, it enables MSPs and CSPs to manage, secure, standardize, and automate:

 - Microsoft 365 users
 - Azure resource